BDR14334/Job-App-Autofiller/README.md

 - The user successfully submits the job application.

-## Use Case: UC-5: Autofill Common Short Essay Questions
+## UC-5: Autofill Common Short Essay Questions

 **Summary:**
 The app stores and manages common short essay answers provided by the user and automatically fills them into job applications that request such essays.